knpuniversity/oo/knpu/episode2/semantic-methods.md

 [[[ code('85b9802eef') ]]]

 There's at least two great things about this.
-First, code outside of this class don't need to know *how* to figure out whether or not there was a winner: that code can be dumb and just call this method.
-Second, if something changes in the future and the code used to figure out if there is a winner changes, we only need to update the logic in this *one* spot: no need to run around the code base trying to figure out where we have the old logic for seeing if there was a winner.
+First, code outside of this class doesn't need to know *how* to figure out whether or not there was a winner: that code can be dumb and just call this method.
+Second, if something happens in the future and the logic used to figure out if there is a winner changes, we only need to update the code in this *one* spot: no need to run around the code base trying to figure out where we have the old logic for seeing if there was a winner.